 Although in certain instances the Group may seek other methods to offset underwriting risks (e.g., crop price hedging), the Group's primary method of risk mitigation is the purchase of third party reinsurance or retrocession.
-We seek third party reinsurance, among other circumstances, to ensure our risk profile stays within our established risk tolerances, whether at an individual risk or aggregated risk level.
+The Group seeks third party reinsurance, among other circumstances, to ensure the Group's risk profile stays within its established risk tolerances, whether at an individual risk or aggregated risk level.